octoblu/tentacle-edison/README.md

-# tentacle-edison
+# meshblu-tentacle-serial
-Tentacle for the Edison
+A connector for Tentacle over serials